THE FREE LANCE

 Ouluska Lean-To Register Transcripts III, 1999-2008.
 Photo credit: JB Nicholas.

-The Adirondack Mountain Club and the Department of Environmental Conservation collaborated to establish an “adapt-a-lean-to” program in 1985.
+The Adirondack Mountain Club and the state Department of Environmental Conservation collaborated to establish an “adapt-a-lean-to” program in 1985.
 Koch adopted the Ouluska lean-to from 1986 to 2008.
 He not only made sure the wooden structure itself was clean and in good repair, he placed a school-style notebook inside it along with pens and pencils for visitors to write in.
-By the time Koch moved on in 2008, he had transcribed two decades' worth of hikers' hand-written scribble and put them together in a 3-volume, type-written collection.
+By 2008, he had transcribed two decades' worth of hikers' hand-written scribble into a 3-volume, type-written collection.

 Koch left the collection inside the lean-to.
 It's sat there for the last 16 years, where it's been read, by new and old hikers, and even added to.

-The year Koch adopted Ouluska and placed a log book in it, 1986, one hiker reported in its pages it was the first time she'd encountered a logbook in an Adirondack lean-to.
+The year Koch adopted Ouluska and first placed a log book in it, Tarantino and Robertson recognized its novelty in their 1986 entry: “This is the first register I’ve seen in a lean-to in the adirondacks.”

 “It is generally assumed Gary was the first to provide a logbook in a lean-to so that the temporary tenants could record their visit,Christine Bourjade reported in the Adirondack Almanac in 2015.
 “But he recalls seeing one in a lean-to along the Ward Brook Trail in the fall of 1986.”

 While lean-to log books are now commonplace, none of the 100s this reporter has seen included earlier logs.
 In fact, they're usually half-eaten by mice and missing pages because campers ripped them out to start fires with.
-The fact that the Ouluska logs lasted nearly intact as long as they have is nothing less than a miracle.
+The fact that the Ouluska logs lasted nearly intact as long as they have is remarkable.

 Koch did edit some entries when he transcribed them, but his touch appears light.